 - Follow instructions and advice of health officials. - Stay informed: Continue to monitor social media and other key information sources (see page 33). - Cover your mouth when coughing or sneezing.
-Do so into the crook of your elbow rather than your hand.
-Use tissues, dispose of them properly, and then wash your hands. - · Wash your hands after coughing and sneezing, wiping children's noses, preparing food and eating, going to the toilet, or looking after sick people.
+Do so into the crook of your Maintain a personal space of least one metre from those who may be ill to avoid elbow rather than your hand.
+Use tissues, dispose of them properly, and then wash infection. your hands. - Wash your hands after coughing and sneezing, wiping children's noses, preparing food and eating, going to the toilet, or looking after sick people.
 Do so for at least 20 seconds - with soap or alcohol gels and, if possible, warm water, and dry thoroughly before preparing or eating food.